HAFix: History-Augmented Large Language Models for Bug Fixing: Empirical Evaluation of HAFix

 \subsubsection{Baseline Data Collection}

-To establish a baseline for comparison, we need to design a prompt that reflects traditional bug-fixing practices without incorporating historical data.
-As mentioned in Subsection \ref{Automated Bug Fixing}, this baseline prompt serves as a reference point for evaluating the effectiveness of history-augmented approaches.
-We design our baseline prompt inspired by how GitHub Copilot \citep{copilot} processes user prompts, as it is one of the most widely used coding assistant tools for bug fixing in practice.
-However, the specific prompt template used by GitHub Copilot is not publicly available.
-According to the official prompt engineering guidelines of GitHub Copilot \citep{copilotprompt}, when generating code suggestions, it uses the lines immediately before and after the user's current cursor position, as well as information from other files open in the editor and the URLs or file paths to provide relevant context.
-This information is derived solely from the current project snapshot, without incorporating historical data.
+As introduced in Section \ref{History-Agnostic Baseline}, our history-agnostic baseline reflects traditional bug-fixing practices without using historical context.
 For each bug in our subject dataset, we mined the non-history data for constructing the baseline prompt from the fix commit (V4) and buggy commit (V3), providing spatial context such as function-level code and the buggy line without temporal information.
 The fields we mined include:

 \begin{itemize} \item \textbf{Project Name}: This field provides the LLM with the repository name associated with the bug.

 \item \textbf{Buggy File Name and Path}: Specifies the name and path of the buggy file that was modified to fix the bug, crucial for locating the bug within the project's codebase.
 This field remains consistent between V4 and V3, as no file renamings were observed in the studied bugs.